kensuke0529/AI-study-agent/README.md

     * **Chunking:** Extracted text is split into smaller, overlapping chunks (e.g., Max 4 sentences) to ensure that the LLM receives manageable and contextually rich segments.

 2.  **Embedding Generation:**
-    * **Vectorization:** Each text chunk is converted into a high-dimensional numerical vector (embedding) using OpenAI's `text-embedding-3-small` model.
+    * **Vectorization:** Each text chunk is converted into a high-dimensional numerical vector using `text-embedding-3-small` model.
 These embeddings capture the semantic meaning of the text.
-    * **Persistence:** Generated embeddings are stored as NumPy arrays (`.npy` files) on disk, alongside their corresponding text chunks and original document names (`.json` files), enabling quick retrieval and persistence across sessions.
+    * **Persistence:** Generated embeddings are stored as `.npy` file, alongside their corresponding text chunks and original document names (`.json` files), enabling quick retrieval and persistence.

 3.  **Vector Database (FAISS):**
-    * **Indexing:** All generated embeddings for a selected topic are loaded and indexed using FAISS (Facebook AI Similarity Search).
+    * **Indexing:** All generated embeddings for a selected topic are loaded and indexed using FAISS.

 4.  **LLM-Powered Question Answering:**
     * **Contextual Prompting:** The retrieved document chunks serve as "context."
-This context, along with the user's original question, is fed into a well-crafted prompt for the OpenAI `gpt-4o` LLM.
+This context, along with the user's original question, is fed into a well-crafted prompt for the `gpt-4o` LLM.
     * **Source Attribution:** The system tracks which specific documents contributed the retrieved chunks, providing transparency and allowing users to verify the information.

 5.  **Interact with the Agent:**
     * **Choose a topic:** Select one of your created topic folders from the dropdown.
-    * **Upload documents (optional):** Use the file uploader to add more documents to the selected topic.
+    * **Upload documents:** Use the file uploader to add more documents to the selected topic.
     * **Ask a question:** Type your question in the input box and press Enter.

     **Example: Querying on Uploaded File Content (SQL Document)**